TomHuynhSG/personal-workout-tracker/README.md

 To test the application's features with some realistic data, you can use the **Restore** feature on the "Backup / Restore" page to upload the sample data file located at `backup_data/workout-backup-sample.json`.

 Alternatively, you can run the following SQL script in your Supabase SQL Editor.
-This will populate the database with three workout sessions showing progressive overload.
+This will populate the database with six workout sessions showing progressive overload.

 ```sql
 -- ===========================================================